How Do I Get Started?

 Early College classes are offered in two formats.
 Check with your high school guidance counselor to learn what is available through your school.

 - Early College at the High School (sometimes called dual credit) – Many high schools offer college classes at the high school.
-Check with your high school to see what is offered.

 - Early College at an ICC campus during the school day – Some high schools offer students the option of attending class at ICC during the school day.
 This is sometimes called Strong Start or Fast Start.